-To cook with cannabis, you can either use dried flower to infuse an ingredient, such as butter, or you can add premade cannabis oil to drinks and foods.
+To cook with cannabis, you can either use a dried flower to infuse an ingredient, such as butter, or you can add pre-made cannabis oil to drinks and foods.
 Which one you choose depends on the desired finished product.

-Dried cannabis must be heated in order for the cannabinoid THCA to be converted to psychoactive THC — which is what occurs when it’s exposed to heat during smoking.
-This process is called decarboxylation, or “decarbing.”
+Dried cannabis must be heated for the cannabinoid THCA to be converted to psychoactive THC — which occurs when it's exposed to heat during smoking.
+This process is called decarboxylation, or "decarbing."

-Premade cannabis oil can be used in recipes that call for any kind of oil (such as muffins and salad dressings), and it can be added to drinks, including smoothies.
+Premade cannabis oil can be used in recipes that call for any oil (such as muffins and salad dressings), and it can be added to drinks, including smoothies.

 Things to Consider

-Just as with any form of cannabis, there is no recommended dosage for edibles.
-The best advice is to start with a low serving and, if desired, increase it slowly, after you determine its effects.
+Just as with any form of cannabis, there is no recommended dosage for edibles, as everyone has the potential to react differently.
+The best advice is to start with a low serving and, if desired, increase it slowly after you determine its effects.

 If two people consume the same product, they may experience different reactions.
-And unlike inhaling cannabis, which has immediate effects, edibles can take up to two hours to kick in.
+Unlike inhaling cannabis, which has immediate effects, edibles can take up to two hours to kick in.
+Consuming edibles can also produce a different and more intense 'high' since they are processed and broken down more slowly while ingested, as opposed to inhalants.

 Safe Cooking Tips

-An infused cannabis butter or oil will alter the taste of the food it’s added to, so consider the strain — the dominant terpenes, such as lemony limonene or piney pinene, should complement the other ingredients.
-When using a premade oil product, choose one mixed with medium-chain triglyceride (MCT) oil, which is the most neutral in flavour.
+An infused cannabis butter or oil will alter the taste of the food it's added to, so consider the strain — the dominant terpenes, such as lemony limonene or piney pinene, should complement the other ingredients.
+When using a pre-made oil product, choose one mixed with medium-chain triglyceride (MCT) oil, the most neutral in flavour.

 Other safety considerations when cooking with cannabis:

-- Take care to stir in the infused cannabis ingredient completely to ensure a consistent spread throughout the product.
+- Take care to stir in the infused cannabis ingredient ultimately to ensure a consistent spread throughout the product.
+This is important for managing dosages.